GLIDE THROUGH THE SAVANNA IN ELECTRIC SAFARI VEHICLES

 JUMP IN YOUR ELECTRIC SAFARI VEHICLE

-Emboo River is proud to have the first and only Electric Safari Vehicles in the Maasai Mara.
+Emboo River is proud to have the first full fleet of Electric Safari Vehicles in the East Africa.

 When going more into detail on the sustainability of EVs it is relevant to look at the entire lifespan of the EVs.
 The production and recycling processes could cause carbon dioxide emission depending on the type of power grid used by the producer or recycler.
-In a clean electrical grid, such as in Kenya which relies a lot on renewable energy, the emissions from production and recycling are only 1⁄2 - 1⁄3 of the net lifecycle emissions of an internal combustion engine (ICE) vehicle.
+In a clean electrical grid, such as in Kenya which relies a lot on renewable energy, the emissions from production and recycling are only 1⁄2 - 1⁄3 of the net lifecycle emissions of an ICE vehicle.

 Below videos shows our vehicles in action!